DolmaengC/DolmaengC.github.io/content/recoder/index.md

 - a meta-rule applied to any non-terminal symbol of the host language.
 - add production rule that expands it into a copy operation
-- the nueral network could choose to directly gerate a new subtree or to copy one
+- the neural network could choose to directly gerate a new subtree or to copy one
 - For both insert and modify, they generate a new AST subtree
   - the AST subtree being inserted or modified is not completely original
     - Copy operation is introduced to further reduce the patch space